natnichols/tv-collector/README.md

 # ![Favicon/Logo](/main_app/static/images/retro-tv-favi.png) My TV Collection

-### _Can't remember which episode you left off at in that show?
-Now all you have to remember is the popcorn_ 🍿
+### _Can't remember where you left off in that show?
+Now all you have to remember is the popcorn!_ 🍿

 ![Screenshot of Landing page](/main_app/static/images/landing-page.jpg)